-- To become a Certified Renovator, an individual must take an EPA-approved 8-hour training course from an EPA-accredited training provider. - The course completion certificate serves to certify renovators (no application to EPA is required). - Refresher training is required every 5 years. - Workers do not need certification so long as onthe-job training is received from a Certified Renovator and the work is not HUD-regulated.
+- To become a Certified Renovator, an individual must either take an EPA-approved 8-hour training course, or for those with previous training an EPA-approved 4-hour training course, from an EPA-accredited training provider. - The course completion certificate serves to certify renovators (no application to EPA is required). - Refresher training is required every 5 years. - Workers do not need certification so long as on-the-job training is received from a Certified Renovator and the work is not HUD-regulated.